anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
 The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

-Compression of queries is not specified, as apart from EDNS options (see Section {{sec:edns}}), they only consist of one question most of the time.
+Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time.

 ## Compression {#sec:pack-compression}